MohammedGh92/MineSweeper/README.md

 # MineSweeper
-* This is a sample unity project, its a mineSweeper algorithm.
+* This is a sample unity project, its a mine sweeper algorithm.

 # How it works
 * Minesweeper is a single-player puzzle video game.
 The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.